pukpukpuk/WaystoneMason/README.md

 Has an event `OnBeforeRebuild`, which is called before each rebuild.
 Useful for manually scanning obstacles.

 ### WMAgent
-Has a method for setting a movement target – `SetGoal()`.
+Has a method for setting a movement target – `SetGoal(Vector2)`.
 When called, the agent computes a path to the goal using the NavMesh from the specified `WMNavMeshHolder` and starts following it.

 ### WMDynamicObstacle
-Builds an obstacle contour based on the specified collider.
-Does nothing on its own —
-you must call the `Affect()` method to apply its state to the given navmesh.
+Based on the specified collider, it builds the obstacle's contour.
+It doesn't affect navmeshes on its own — you need to call its `Affect(NavMesh)` method to update its state on the given navmesh.

 ### WMObstaclesHolder
 Container for all obstacles in the scene.
 Allows efficiently querying obstacles within a radius.